Swimming Accidents: What Should You Do?

 - Ease of access to the pool area

-- Poor maintenance of the pool and surrounding area
+- Poor maintenance of the pool and the surrounding area

-- Defective products (i.e., slides, ladders, diving boards)
+- Defective or faulty equipment (i.e., slides, ladders, diving boards)

 - Chemicals used for pool water care